Warning to tourists as four dead and more missing in Greece’s record early heatwave

 Chania, a city on the northwest coast of Crete recorded the highest temperature, with the mercury reaching 44.5C on Thursday.
 The area was also hit by a 3.7 magnitude earthquake on Friday morning.

-The heat, twinned with an earlier season than usual, has seen several tourists die, even before the high period starts.
+The heat, twinned with an earlier season than usual, has left several tourists dead, even before the high period starts.

 The spike in heat comes in the same week that TV doctor Michael Mosley was found dead on the island of Symi in the Dodecanese island group close to Rhodes.
-He collapsed during a walk in the heat.
+He collapsed during a walk.

 The path would have taken him over or alongside a steep slope littered with rocks and no shelter from the heat that hit 37C.
 It is estimated that his time of death was around 4pm local time on Wednesday.
 He had left friends on the island’s Agios Nikolaos beach at around 1.30pm to go for a walk.